Why do videographers need insurance?

 When you build your cover, you’ll be able to choose between worldwide, Europe or UK-only cover, so it’s possible to select the option which best suits your business needs.

 What insurance do I need to cover a copyright infringement claim?

 You’d never intentionally steal someone else’s work, but in creative fields such as videography, you may be at risk of falling foul of copyright laws.

 You might accidentally include background music someone else owns the rights to or a stock video clip which you mistakenly believe to be in the public domain.
 You could even be accused of passing off another company’s intellectual property if they believe your video used imagery that may lead viewers to think the content was theirs.

 The most relevant type of insurance for a copyright infringement claim is professional indemnity insurance – at Hiscox, this covers videographers and other professionals for infringement of copyright, trademarks and moral rights.

 The cost of videographer insurance will depend on the type of cover you build into the policy, the kind of work you do and also the cover limits you set.

 For instance, you may decide that due to the risk profile of the contracts you take on, you might need to add a higher cover limit for legal protection insurance.

 With Hiscox, insurance can be tailored to your circumstances, so there’s no standardised cost for a videographer policy.
-However, it might be helpful to know that based on 10% of policies from our 2020 customers, our average small business insurance quotes start from £10 a month.
+However, it might be helpful to know that our average small business insurance quotes start from £8.40 a month*.

 Read our FAQ guide to how much business insurance costs for more detail.